P-p-H-d/mlib/README.md

 that disappears after the macro expansion step of the preprocessing.

-For each object / container, an oplist is needed and the following operators are expected for an object otherwise default constructors are used:
+For each object / container, an oplist is needed and the following operators are usually expected for an object:

 * INIT constructor(obj): initialize the object 'obj' into a valid state.
 * INIT\_SET constructor(obj, org): initialize the object 'obj' into the same state as the object 'org'.